-Easy and comforting baked vegan french toast casserole which is custardy, crispy and so delicious!
-You'll need less than 10 ingredients to make this vegan breakfast and it can even be prepared overnight.
-I've also included an extra special pecan crumble.
+Easy and comforting baked vegan French toast casserole which is custard-like, crispy and so delicious!
+You'll need less than 10 ingredients to make this vegan breakfast or brunch.
+The casserole can be prepared overnight and topped with an extra special pecan crumble.

-Sturdy sliced bread such as french bread, italian bread or sourdough.
-I used old homemade vegan brioche for the pictured casserole.
+Sturdy sliced bread such as French bread, Italian bread, sourdough or challah bread.
+I used homemade vegan brioche which was a few days old.
 However, I made this recipe with sourdough for my cookbook which works really well!

-Dairy free milk.
-I prefer unsweetened soy as it's often thick and rich.
+Dairy-free milk.
+I prefer unsweetened soy milk as it's thick and rich.
 However, almond milk, oat milk or your milk of choice will also work!

-Corn starch (flour) or ground flax / chia seeds to thicken the milk.
-The corn starch helps retain the colour of the milk whereas the ground seeds add nutrition but gives the casserole little brown specks.
+Cornstarch (flour) or ground flax/chia seeds to thicken the milk.
+The cornstarch helps retain the color of the milk whereas the seeds are nutritious but will give the casserole little brown specks.

-Black salt to give the french toast an eggy taste and smell, reminscent of traditional french toast.
+Black salt to give the French toast an egg-like taste and smell, reminiscent of traditional French toast.
 This is completely optional but makes the casserole more special.

 I've also included an optional pecan crumble made with just pecans, flour, butter, sugar and cinnamon.